modalitysystems/modalitysoftware-docs/twa/automation/TWA-Automation.md

   * Click save after updating the value
 ![Screenshot](../images/Automation-Originator.png)

 > This configuration only applies to if email is required when using unified templating.
-If all the customer wants to enable is Teams IM, then the above configuration is not required.
+If ExampleAutomationGuestScenario the customer wants to enable is Teams IM, then the above configuration is not required.

 ## Admin Consent for Bot